nembrinj/protofablab/topics/02_raspPI/README.md

 ```

 Add port forwarding for the external port `443` (https) to the local port `443`.
-Then, change the API root to `https://protofablab.ch` in `web_client.html`.

-The web API is now available securely on the domain `https://protofablab.ch`.
+The web API is now available securely at `https://protofablab.ch`.

 ![Secure](images/ssl.png)